lizadaly/utopia-novels/books/arqtiq/book.md

 by this ring of bergs that hem it in.

-Our pained eyes watch father stolidly take our local bearings, then with him shout in audible voice : “The North Pole!”
+Our pained eyes watch father stolidly take our local bearings, then with him shout in audible voice: “The North Pole!”

 # * * * *